-- (c) any member of the board or similar body, or of the senior management of the licence holder or entity; - (d) the licence holder or entity itself and its group; - (e) any other interests or activities of the qualifying shareholder that may be in conflict with the licence holder or entity and possible solutions to those conflicts of interest. - 13.
-The shareholding structure of the qualifying shareholder, with the identity of all shareholders with significant influence and their respective percentages of capital and voting rights and information on shareholders agreement. - 14.
-If the qualifying shareholder is part of a group (as a subsidiary or as the parent company), a detailed organisational chart of the entire corporate structure and information on the percentages (share capital and voting rights) of relevant shareholders and on the activities currently performed by the group. - 15.
-Identification of supervised institution(s) within the group, and the names of their home state regulators. - 16.
-Statutory financial statements, regardless of the size of the firm, for the last three financial years, approved by an auditing firm, including: - (a) Balance Sheet, - (b) Profit and Loss accounts/Income Statements, - (c) Annual Reports and all relevant financial annexes. - 17.
-Information about the credit rating of the qualifying shareholder and the overall rating of its group, if applicable.
+or entity; (d) the licence holder or entity itself and its group; (e) any other interests or activities of the qualifying shareholder that may be in conflict with the licence holder or entity and possible solutions to those conflicts of interest.
+13. The shareholding structure of the qualifying shareholder, with the identity of all shareholders with significant influence and their respective percentages of capital and voting rights and information on shareholders agreement.
+14. If the qualifying shareholder is part of a group (as a subsidiary or as the parent company), a detailed organisational chart of the entire corporate structure and information on the percentages (share capital and voting rights) of relevant shareholders and on the activities currently performed by the group.
+15. Identification of supervised institution(s) within the group, and the names of their home state regulators.
+16. Statutory financial statements, regardless of the size of the firm, for the last three financial years, approved by an auditing firm, including: (a) Balance Sheet, (b) Profit and Loss accounts/Income Statements, (c) Annual Reports and all relevant financial annexes.
+17. Information about the credit rating of the qualifying shareholder and the overall rating of its group, if applicable.